-I have taken a roundabout path to get to Erie, beginning in a small town in Indiana where I grew up.
-I got my Bachelor's degree in Psychology from the University of Notre Dame, and then went on to earn my Ph.D. in Counseling Psychology from Iowa State University.
-After a one-year internship at the University of Utah Counseling Center in Salt Lake City, I accepted my first academic job at Louisiana Tech University in Ruston, LA.
+Even though I love Erie and it is my home, I didn't grow up here.
+I grew up in a small town in Indiana and went to college at the University of Notre Dame, where I first discovered my love for Psychology.
+After that I went to Ames, Iowa where I earned my Ph.D. in Counseling Psychology from Iowa State University.
+I completed my predoctoral internship in Salt Lake City at the University of Utah Counseling Center, and then accepted my first job as a faculty member at Louisana Tech University in Ruston, Lousiana.
 Four years later, in 2005, I joined the faculty at Gannon University.

 Hartnett, J. L., Rosielle, L. J., & Lindley, L. D. (2015).
 Crowdsourcing your psychology major: Using Facebook to increase faculty-student interaction and encourage student engagement.
 In W. Altman, L. Stein, & J. R. Stowell (Eds.), Essays from E-xcellence in Teaching (Vol. 14, pp. 35-39).